 3. The Somme

 The British and French armies were able to bring three million troops to the Battle of the Somme, which was defended by more than a million German troops.
-Although the Germans were force to fall back slightly, the result of the battle didn’t change much of World War I, with the exception of more than 1 million men on all sides of one of history’s bloodiest battles killed or missing.
+Although the Germans were forced to fall back slightly, the result of the battle didn’t change much of World War I, with the exception of more than 1 million men on all sides of one of history’s bloodiest battles killed or missing.

 4. Operation Bagration

-As British, American and Canadian forces were fighting their way out of Normandy in France, the Soviet red army began fighting its way to Berlin in the east.
+As British, American, and Canadian forces were fighting their way out of Normandy in France, the Soviet Red Army began fighting its way to Berlin in the East.
 Operation Bagration was an effort to drive the Germans out of Belarus and Poland while forcing the Germans to fight two major offensives on both fronts at the same time.

-Although Bagration was successful in forcing the Germans out of both countries as well as the Baltic States, it took a heavy toll on the Soviet forces, killing or wounding more than 770,000 men while inflicting almost a half million against the Axis forces.
+Although Bagration was successful in forcing the Germans out of both countries, as well as the Baltic States, it took a heavy toll on the Soviet forces, killing or wounding more than 770,000 men while inflicting almost half a million against the Axis forces.

 5. Gallipoli